lm-sys/lm-sys.github.io/blog/2024-01-30-compressed-fsm.md

 #### Limitations:

-- The method requires custom syntax, making it less versatile and expressive than individual regular expressions.
+- The interleaved-based method requires custom syntax, making it less versatile and expressive than individual regular expressions.
 - It struggles with correctly handling tokenization boundaries due to potential conflicts between the decoding and chunked prefilling segments.
 - Frequent communication between the model and the guidance brings additional overhead.